tipam/pi3d/ReadMe.md

 **EGG & OBJ file loader written by Paddy Gaunt, Copyright (c) 2012**

 # Description

 **Integration Branch**

 --------------------------------------------

-**NB The demos are all in a subdirectory demos, you can run these various ways (which are not quite as obvious as you may think)**:
+**NB The demos are all in a subdirectory demos, you can run these...**:

-1) From a terminal change dir to the top directory then
+1) From a terminal directory use the relative path to the demos directory i.e.

-    $ python demos/Blur.py
+    $ python ../../pi3d/demos/Blur.py

 [2) **NB this no longer works** also from terminal top directory